 An esophageal ulcer is an open sore in the lining of the esophagus.
 The esophagus is the tube that carries food and liquid from your mouth to your stomach.
 This sheet tells you more about esophageal ulcers and how they are treated.

 Esophageal ulcers can be caused by:

 Infection of the esophagus.
 This is caused by certain types of fungus and bacteria.
 It's also caused by viruses such as herpes simplex virus 1 (HSV-1) or cytomegalovirus (CMV).

 Irritants that damage the esophagus.
-These include cigarette smoke, alcohol, lye, and certain medications.
+These include cigarette smoke, alcohol, lye, and certain medicines.

 Certain types of treatments done on the esophagus.
 These include chemotherapy and radiation.